 Collaborating Partners

 The Collaborating Partner is someone other than you; typically, a performer, ensemble, or presenter.
 Your Collaborating Partner can be located anywhere in the world.
-If you perform in your own work, then the Collaborating Partner needs to be a presenter or someone who will be producing the performance.
+If you perform your own work with no collaborators, then the Collaborating Partner for this proposal needs to be a presenter or someone who will be producing the performance.
 This Collaborating Partner provides a Commitment Letter indicating enthusiasm to perform, present, and promote the proposed work.
 The letter of support should describe plans for the premiere and any additional activities that increase the visibility of the work and the artist.
 The Collaborating Partner can only be a part of one application and can’t partner with multiple music creator applicants.

-• Any In-progress Projects Awarded Prior to 2020 by ACF with Funding Provided by the Jerome Foundation
+• Any in-progress projects awarded prior to 2022 by ACF with funding provided by the Jerome Foundation

 • ACF | create funds may not support costs or activities supporting the artist(s) through other Jerome Foundation-funded grants or programs.